 We are guided by the latest travel advice and government restrictions which mean that our services are monitored regularly, and it is probable there will be significant cancellations for the foreseeable future.

-Currently, on arrival in Guernsey, you will be required to complete a landing form and you are required to self-isolate for 14 days immediately on arrival.
-If you are already booked to fly with Aurigny you may wish to cancel now and make a claim on your travel insurance, change your flights for future dates, or you may wait for further updates concerning your flight.
+Currently, on arrival in Guernsey, you will be required to complete a landing form and you are required to self-isolate for 7 days immediately on arrival with a covid19 test on day 7, or 14 days if arriving from a Group A country/region.
+If you are already booked to fly with Aurigny and wish to cancel a flight that is still planned to operate - you may request a credit voucher (monetary refunds are only offered if your flight is cancelled), change your flights for future dates, or you may wait for further updates concerning your flight.
 Any cancellations are advised by email/text message.